 A fairly likely scenario is that your doctor will start with a blood test to check for low iron levels and also inflammatory markers in the body.
 Now a blood test is fairly low invasive and can help reveal a number of things.

 For example, low iron can point to anemia and can also point to internal bleeding which can occur with Inflammatory Bowel Disease, also known as IBD.
-Raised inflammatory markers in your blood may also signal that you symptoms may be due to an inflammatory disease.
+Raised inflammatory markers in your blood may also signal that your symptoms may be due to an inflammatory disease.

 For more on the differences between IBS and IBD, make sure you check out this post here.

-Now a stool analysis can check for both blood in your stool (another sign of Inflammatory Bowel Disease) and it can also check for signs of infection and parasites.
+A stool analysis can check for both blood in your stool (another sign of Inflammatory Bowel Disease) and it can also check for signs of infection and parasites.

-Now a Sigmoidoscopy is a thin flexible instrument that is inserted up into your rectum and is used to take a closer look at the final part of your large intestine, which is called your sigmoid colon.
+A Sigmoidoscopy is a thin flexible instrument that is inserted up into your rectum and is used to take a closer look at the final part of your large intestine, which is called your sigmoid colon.

-Well a Sigmoidoscopy is used by your doctor or specialist to rule out a structural or infectious disease, and is also less invasive than a colonoscopy which I’ll cover shortly.
+Well a Sigmoidoscopy is used by your doctor or specialist to rule out a structural or infectious disease and is also less invasive than a colonoscopy which I’ll cover shortly.

-If you are over the age of 40, or have a family history of colon cancer or polyps, your doctor may recommend this test.
+If you are over the age of 40 or have a family history of colon cancer or polyps, your doctor may recommend this test.

 Now I get that it sounds a bit ominous, so let me explain what it is and why it’s used.

-A barium enema is a test that helps to highlight your large bowel (which includes your colon and rectum) so that it can be clearly seen on an Xray.
-This is because unlike xrays for other parts of your body, some preliminary preparation is needed to make your digestive tract visible.
+A barium enema is a test that helps to highlight your large bowel (which includes your colon and rectum) so that it can be clearly seen on an X-ray.
+This is because unlike X-rays for other parts of your body, some preliminary preparation is needed to make your digestive tract visible.

-During this test a white liquid called barium is passed into your bowel through your bottom, and this test is usually carried out at a hospital radiology department by a radiologist or radiographer.
+During this test, a white liquid called barium is passed into your bowel through your bottom, and this test is usually carried out at a hospital radiology department by a radiologist or radiographer.

-Now adays, barium enemas aren’t carried out very often, as alternative tests such as a colonoscopy are preferred.
+Nowadays, barium enemas aren’t carried out very often, as alternative tests such as a colonoscopy are preferred.